 This natural bay is named after Jorge Egas, who opened the nearby salt mine in the 1960s.
 Visitors to Puerto Egas can explore three different land trails.

 The second optional trek leads to the old salt mines.
-This is a longer hike of around 4miles in length, leading to a volcanic crater.
-Here there is a salt water lagoon, which dries into slat flats in summer.
+This is a longer hike of around 4 miles in length, leading to a volcanic crater.
+Here there is a saltwater lagoon, which dries into slat flats in summer.
 Flamingos and pintail ducks are common visitors when the brackish waters are full of tasty crustaceans.

 Puerto Egas also gives visitors the opportunity for Galapagos snorkeling.
 The underwater action here is excellent.
-Highlights may include: fur seals, colorful reef fish, eels, whitetip reef sharks, sea turtles, and sea horses.
+Highlights may include fur seals, colorful reef fish, eels, whitetip reef sharks, sea turtles, and sea horses.

 Trail length: 1.5 miles / 2.5 km.